emusat2021/Astronomy-Friends/README.md

 #### Forms
 - The first form used in the page is located in the *Satellites Tracker* section.
 The form is used to gather necessary data in order to identify and locate an object in orbit.
 It has three input boxes: Name/ID, Latitude, Longitude as well as three buttons: View, Reset, Get my location.
 View is used to submit the form, Reset is used to reset the form while Get my location is used to draw a Marker on the map at the location of the user.
 - The second form is located in the *Contact* section and it is used to get feddback from the user.
 There is an EmailJS API attached to the form which makes possible to send a user's message to the owner of the site.
+- Form2 from Contact section has two modals: id #contactModalSuccess and id #contactModalError.
+  The #contactModalSuccess modal is displayed when the message is send successfully.
+After the modal is dismissed, the form2 is cleared.
+  The #contactModalError modal is displayed when the message fails to send.

 #### Favorite Objects
 In the *Satellites Tracker* section there is a list with three favorite objects: the International Space Station (ISS), Hubble Space Telescope (HST), Tianhe.
 When the user clicks on a favorite object, the name of the respective object is automatically copied in the Name-ID input textbox.
 #### Database with objects